Elliades/AsepQuizz/docs/components/components.md

 # Components Documentation

-This document provides a comprehensive overview of the React components within the `/components` directory of the ASEP Quiz application.
+This document provides a comprehensive overview of the React components within the `/components` directory of the ASEP Quiz_Page application.
 It covers the architecture, logic, usage, and dependencies of each component.

 ## Table of Contents